 Pretty little patchwork makes a very pretty little zip pouch.
 This is also a great project to feature a decorative zipper.
-Plus, we show you how to make a kicky double-tier tassel as a fun zipper pull.
+And, we show you how to make a kicky double-tier tassel as a fun zipper pull.

 When temperatures rise, a great quick-cooling spot is your neck.
 Our easy-to-make wraps use water absorbing crystals within the pockets of a long, tie-on tube for fast cooling power.
 For adults, kids, even pets.

 Inject some bright pops of color into your tablescape with these pinwheel style coasters.
 It’s a fast and easy project and perfect for a few fave prints and solids from your scrap stash.
 Bundle up a bunch as a great gift idea.

-You’ve seen these kinds of headbands everywhere.
+You’ve seen these types of headbands everywhere.
 One is accordion-pleated so you can adjust the pleats to wear it wide or narrow; the other is a turban style with a classic front knot.
 Bad hair day be gone!

 The lanyard snaps onto a pacifier on one end and clips onto baby’s clothing, stroller or swing on the other.
 There’s also a pouch to hold two more binkies (on their lanyards) so there’s always one handy.

 This project features not one, not two, but three cute zippered pouch styles to hold life’s little necessities.
 We chose three specialty Dritz Labels to customize each pouch, and offer a free set of printable Mother’s Day floral gift tags as a finishing touch.